Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Observations and data

 \subsection{Discussions}

-As for the absent absorption features of PKS0952, we find a reason: its absorption depth is less than 0.02Jy obtained by 5hr source-ON integration\citep{36-AA01-Kanekar}.
-We have only about 5min ON time, and 2/3 of the data are accidentally damaged.
+As for the absent absorption features of PKS0952, we find a reason: its absorption depth is less than 0.02 Jy obtained by 5 h source-ON integration\cite{36-AA01-Kanekar}.
+We have only about 5 min ON time, and 2/3 of the data are accidentally damaged.

-Referring to the literature spectrum of PKS1413\citep{37-ApJ92-Carilli}, we reach a stricter redshift constrain(where it gives $z=0.24671\pm0.00001$), a more Gaussian profile, and a less notable extended wing.
-According to \cite{26-ApJ12-Darling}, the DLA in the PKS1413 spectrum should be a steady one free of noticeable frequency shift with redshift $z_\mathrm{HI}=0.24670374(30)$.
-However, in \cite{34-MNRAS16-Curran}, it is classified as an associated DLA with redshift $z_\mathrm{HI}=0.246079$.
-We can see a 0.0006 difference in the two redshift values, and our result supports Darling's redshift but still have a redshift difference of 0.000013 ($\approx10$kHz in frequency).
-Restricted by the shortage of observation time, at a similar resolution(10kHz), we only achieve an RMS noise of 0.008Jy, worse than the literature.
+Referring to the literature spectrum of PKS1413\cite{37-ApJ92-Carilli}, we reach a stricter redshift constraint(where it gave $z=0.24671\pm0.00001$), a more Gaussian profile, and a less notable extended wing.
+According to Darling \cite{26-ApJ12-Darling}, the DLA in the PKS1413 spectrum should be a steady one free of noticeable frequency shift with redshift $z_\mathrm{HI}=0.24670374(30)$ based on a decade observation.
+However, in Curran et al.\cite{34-MNRAS16-Curran}, it has the redshift of $z_\mathrm{HI}=0.246079$.
+A 0.0006 difference exists in the two redshift values, and our result supports Darling's redshift but still have a redshift difference.
+Although Darling claimed the frequency stability of DLA in PKS1413 by the long-span observations, we notice that Curran classified it as an associated one, which is more likely to be affected by the host galaxy.
+Consequently, the difference in redshifts is reasonable, justifying the significance of persistent concern about DLAs, and requires more observations to explain.
+Restricted by the shortage of observation time, at a similar resolution(10 kHz), we only achieve an RMS noise of 0.008 Jy, worse than the literature.
 But all of these finished in a twelve-minute observation already proved the great power of FAST.

+Comparing the error bar of redshift we obtain, $\Delta z_\mathrm{F}\sim10^{-7}$, with those introduced redshift uncertainties in section \ref{sec2.3}, we find the precision performs much better than the dipole component of the earth's orbital revolution ($\Delta z_\mathrm{eod}$ $\sim10^{-4}$), a little higher than the earth's self-rotation ($\Delta z_\mathrm{esr}$ $\sim10^{-6}$).
+The performance is quite natural because the time interval in observation is much less than a half day, let alone a half year, and can prove the precision of FAST and our pipeline preliminarily.
+Nevertheless, $\Delta z_\mathrm{F}$ is still far away to the quadrupole component of the earth's orbital revolution($\Delta z_\mathrm{eoq}\sim10^{-9}$), and to those more precise ones($\lesssim10^{-10}$), showing the great potential as well as challenge of the astrometry.